P. D. Dinakaran: Controversies

-In September 2009, allegations were made against Dinakaran by several members of the Bar Council of India including Former Union Law Minister Ram Jethmalani stating that he had huge assets and land acquisitions in his Hometown Arakkonam more than what was fixed by the Tamil Nadu Land reforms.
-The lawyers requested Chief Justice of India and Union Law Minister not to appoint Dinakaran as Supreme Court Judge and initiate an enquiry process regarding the allegation.
+In September 2009, allegations were made against Dinakaran by several members of the Bar Council of India including former Union Law Minister Ram Jethmalani, stating that he had huge assets and land acquisitions in his hometown Arakkonam more than what was fixed by the Tamil Nadu Land reforms.
+The lawyers requested Chief Justice of India and Union Law Minister not to appoint Dinakaran as Supreme Court Judge and initiate an inquiry into the allegation.
 The members wrote a letter to President Pratibha Patil, Prime Minister Manmohan Singh and Union Law Minister to intervene in this matter.

 Justice Dinakaran had not been performing any judicial functions since December 2009 when the Chairman of the Rajya Sabha admitted a motion seeking his removal on charges of corruption and abuse of his judicial office.
 The Supreme Court collegium headed by Chief Justice K.G.
 Balakrishnan had decided to replace Justice Dinakaran with Uttarakhand High Court Chief Justice JS Khehar, and recommended transfer of Dinakaran to the Sikkim High Court.
 Later, Prime Minister Manmohan Singh questioned about the desirability of shifting Chief Justices.
 The Law Ministry returned the file to the collegium for consideration afresh.
 As a result, the collegium, headed by the then incumbent Chief Justice of India, S.H.
 Kapadia, met and reconsidered the whole issue and stuck to the earlier decision to shift the Chief Justices.
 The Sikkim Bar Association opposed the transfer of Dinakaran to the Sikkim High Court and asked the Supreme Court to reconsider the proposal, (which requires approval from Indian President Pratibha Patil).
 The Sikkim Bar Association president D R Thapa had asked "How come the person be fit to be discharge judicial duties in one state if he has not been found worthy of doing the same in another state?"